kovac031/DevQuestionsAndAnswers_CSharp/README.md

 In contrast, there is integration testing which tests how multiple components work together.

 ## 52. what is mocking?
 What is its purpose?
+Mocking is a technique used in unit testing.
+It involves creating fake or "mock" objects to simulate the behavior of real components or dependencies.

+The purpose of mocking is to isolate the code being tested by replacing its dependencies with these mock objects.
+This helps in testing the code in isolation and ensures that the tests focus solely on the unit of code under examination.
+(E.g. when testing controller methods, we don't want to ACTUALLY call the methods in the service layer, so we mock that)

 # Basic RDBMS and SQL questions: